More Than This (CeCe Winans album)

 More Than This is the second solo live album and thirteenth overall album by American singer CeCe Winans.
 It was released on April 26, 2024 via Puresprings Gospel as the follow-up to Believe for It (2021).
 Recorded in Nashville, it was produced by Kyle Lee with co-producers Thomas Hardin Jr. and Tyrone Jackson.

 The album peaked at number 196 on the Billboard 200, number 20 on the Top Album Sales chart, and number one on both the Christian Albums and Gospel Albums charts in the United States.
 It reached number 8 on the Official Christian & Gospel Albums Chart in the UK.

 It won a Gospel Worship Album of the Year at the 55th GMA Dove Awards, a Grammy Award for Best Gospel Album at the 67th Annual Grammy Awards, and received a nomination for a Billboard Music Award for Top Gospel Album at the 31st Billboard Music Awards.

 The album's single "That's My King" has won a 2024 Billboard Music Award for Top Gospel Song and was nominated for a Dove Award for Gospel Worship Recorded Song of the Year.

+The deluxe edition was released on April 24, 2026.